daltyboy11/daltyboy11.github.io/about.md

 permalink: /about/
 ---

-Software engineer exploring crypto,fintech, and AI.
+Software engineer with interest and experience in fintech, AI, and crypto.